Kudaes/LOLBITS/README.md

 Despite this features could be interesting in some environments (hmm downloading remote files without using Powershell?
 I like it!)
 I kept them just to reuse part of the old code for the
 C&C console.
 Below is a list with some features that im sure will be more usefull in a regular situation:

 * **inject**: Download from the C&C a shellcode (.bin) or dll (.NET assembly) file and execute it in memory.
 With this command the payload never touches disk unencrypted, avoiding AV detection.
+Shellcode injection is only implemented for 64 bits procesess.
+The shellcode injection can be executed on both own and remote process.
 * **psh**: Generate a remote Powershell version 2 shell.
 This shell has to be handled by additional sofware like netcat (just run nc -lvp <port>).
 * **send**: To send a file from your C&C to the compromised host just use this option.
 The sent file will be store in disk, so be carefull.
 * **getsystem**: Attempt to obtain System privileges using named pipes impersonation.
 High integrity process required.